msevillano89/PyBer_Analysis/README.md

 ### Recommendations
 1. **Increase fares in Urban cities:** High demand should lead to higher profit margins.
 2. **Increase the number of drivers in Suburban and Rural cities:** these cities have higher average fares than urban cities, so more drivers should lead to higher revenue.
-3. There's an opportunity to expand the analysis to a full year to understand activity behavior.
-If there are repeated patterns where total fares are at their highest regardless of the city type, the company might consider adding a surcharge.
+3. There's an opportunity to **expand the analysis to a full year to understand activity behavior:** If there are repeated patterns where total fares are at their highest regardless of the city type, the company might consider adding a surcharge.
 Moreover, in the seasons when activity is at its lowest, the company can add a promotion to encourage people to utilize the service.